filipe1309/shubcogen/README.md

 ### 3. Generating the skeleton to your project

 After running the script from step 2, you'll be prompted to choose the configs of your project.
-Don't worry, you can always change the configs later.
+Don't worry, you can always change the configs laterat `.shub/bin/config.json`.

+⚠ Important: You'll be prompt to enter a couse type (`class`, `episode`, etc), and after that to initialize a new branch base on the course type.
+If you choose so, you'll be able to use the deploy script, and automate tag creation, commit to `notes.md` files and deploy on GitHub (see the section below).

-### 🕹 Deploying into GitHub (optional)
+### 4. Deploying into GitHub (optional)

 You can deploy using the `shub-deploy.sh` script.
 This script auto-increments the version number of the branch and creates a new tag from branch name.

 So you must be in a branch with a number at the end, like `my-branch-1` or `my-branch-1.1`.

-For example, if your branch is `my-branch-1.1`, after running this script, you will have a new tag `my-branch-1.1-some-description` and a new branch `my-branch-1.2`, and the old branch will be automatically merged into the `main`.
+For example, if your actual branch is `my-branch-1.1`, after running this script, the steps below will be performed:

+- A new tag `my-branch-1.1-some-description` will be created
+- The actual branch will be automatically merged into `main`
+- The `main` branch will be sent to GitHub with the new tag (with `git push && git push --tags`)
+- A new branch `my-branch-1.2` will be created
+- `notes.md` will be update with the new "version number"

 ```sh
 ./shub-deploy.sh